DeadPoetSpoon/geello/README.md

 > Geello is a testing project in an alpha state.
 >

+### v0.2.0 Work

+- [] Finish and Clean up the current code, such as split project and render
+- [] Calc image size with  x/y resolution or WMTS zoom
+- [] Handle web geojson
+- [] Make web map more flexible
+- [] More Renderer, such as graph renderer and animation renderer
+- [] Provider docker package
+- [] More README and docs

 ### As a library

 Geello can be used as a library to render geo data into a texture.